August Wilson's King Hedley II

 Kathy A. Perkins

-Kay Richardson is a two-time Suzi Bass nominated Sound Designer and Audio Engineer.
-Radio Golf marks Kay’s return to the Two River family.
-Regional Theater designs include: The Hound of the Baskervilles at Alpine Theatre Project in Whitefish, MT; King Hedley II at Two River; Eclipsed at Synchronicity Theatre, Thurgood at Theatrical Outfit; Between Riverside and Crazy, Smart People, Fetch Clay Make Man and Gut Bucket Blues at Kenny Leon’s True Colors Theatre Company in Atlanta, GA.
+Kay Richardson (SOUND DESIGNER) is a two-time Suzi Bass nominated Sound Designer and Audio Engineer.
+Wine in the Wilderness marks Kay’s return to the Two River family.
+Regional Theatre designs include: The Hound of the Baskervilles at Alpine Theatre Project in Whitefish, MT, August Wilson’s Radio Golf and King Hedley II at Two River Theatre in Red Bank, NJ, Eclipsed at Synchronicity Theatre, Thurgood at Theatrical Outfit, Between Riverside & Crazy, Smart People, Fetch Clay Make Man and Gut Bucket Blues at Kenny Leon’s True Colors Theatre Company all in Atlanta, GA.
 Additional design work includes: A Man of No Importance, Spring Awakening, The Colored Museum, A Song for Coretta, and Seven Guitars.
 Kay has toured in all 50 of the United States and in over 45 countries mixing live sound for musicals and concerts.
 Currently she is the Sound Supervisor at Princeton University’s Lewis Center for the Arts in Princeton, NJ.

 Erin Hicks grew up in Harlem, NY.
 She began styling hair as an assistant on The Winter’s Tale at the New York Shakespeare Festival, starring Alfre Woodard, Mandy Patinkin, and Diane Venora.
 Over the last 20 years she has worked on various Broadway, film and TV shows.
 This is Erin’s fifth show at Two River, following Guadalupe in the Guest Room and August Wilson’s Seven Guitars, Ma Rainey’s Black Bottom and King Hedley II.